arn-the-long-beard/Talk-Choose-Seek/README.md

  :warning: Works only on Chrome

-For now, only working with Wikipedia, but soon with :
+For now, only working with Wikipedia and [Ecosia](https://www.ecosia.org), but soon with :

 - [Steemit](https://developers.steem.io)
 - Google